 A Brand Board is totally different than a Style Guide.

-A Brand Board is a quick and easy reference to find your colour codes, see your fonts, and quickly view all of your logos at once.
+A Brand Board is a quick and easy reference to find your color codes, see your fonts, and quickly view all of your logos at once.
 Any client can benefit from having a brand board – as this can be given to web designers, printers, and other members of your business – as a reference guide.

-What is included on our brand board…
+What items can be included on our brand board…

-2. Secondary Logo or Logo Variation
+2. What is a Secondary Logo or Logo Variation?

 4. Colour Palette

-Script fonts are often used for a more feminine brand, thick sans serifs signify a modern clean brand, serif fonts add a more traditional touch or even a bit of shabby chicness.
+Script fonts are often used for a more feminine brand, thick sans serifs signify a modern clean brand, and serif fonts add a more traditional touch or even a bit of shabby chicness.

 Our Brand Board: